A brief history of where we have come from and our journey ahead including our Blick Rothenberg values and what makes us different

 Our Purpose

-Our purpose is our driving force – to improve the lives of our colleagues, our client and our communities in a sustainable way.
+Our purpose is our driving force – to improve the lives of our colleagues, our clients and our communities in a sustainable way.

 Our purpose is reflected in our social commitment where we extend our core value of collaboration to encompass how we interact with the our clients and our colleagues, and our local communities and the planet.
 We genuinely care about helping to build a better future and take action to make a difference, managing our business in a responsible and sustainable way.